dshea89/HRLPlus/README.md

 1. Renaming variables and adding comments!
 As this code is the result of decompiling class files, all local variable names and comments have been lost.
 This is the single biggest thing that could significantly improve the codebase.
 2. Documentation on how to develop the HRD and HRM files used to define the axioms and macros used in **HRL**.
-3. Extend theorem proving support to Isabelle and Coq.
+3. Extend theorem proving support to Coq and HOL Light.
 4. Resolve compiler and IDE warnings (note that some IDE warnings are false positives that should be suppressed, as attempting to "fix" them will break the program, e.g. the IDE claiming that setValue in ConfigHandler is unused and can be safely removed when it in fact cannot).

 ## Changelog